SiteMarina/guggenheim/README.md

 [![Screenshot of Guggenheim](https://raw.githubusercontent.com/SiteMarina/guggenheim/master/guggenheim/screenshot.jpg)](https://sitemarina.github.io/guggenheim/)

 ## Idea
-Guggenheim is a plugin for [Kirby CMS](http://getkirby.com) which generates beautiful galleries through an algorithm for a perfectly balanced layout, which you might know from [medium.com's awesome image grids](https://medium.com/the-story/introducing-image-grids-c592e5bc16d8).
+Guggenheim is a plugin for [Kirby CMS](http://getkirby.com) which generates beautiful galleries through an algorithm for a perfectly balanced layout, which you might know from [the awesome image grids at medium.com](https://medium.com/the-story/introducing-image-grids-c592e5bc16d8)

 Read more into the math and science behind the algorithm here: [The algorithm for a perfectly balanced photo gallery](https://www.crispymtn.com/stories/the-algorithm-for-a-perfectly-balanced-photo-gallery)